 Is it difficult to grow Adenium or Desert Roses from seeds?
-The answer – NO!
-They are also fun to discover new flower colors and forms only found in true seed grown plants.
+The answer – is NO!
+They are also fun to discover new flower colors and forms only found in true seed-grown plants.

 It’s a succulent shrub producing tubular flowers with five petals.
 The flowers are often red or pink and their beauty helps light up any garden, porch, or windowsill.